 Food allergy affects around one in 20 children and two in 100 adults, and even a trace amount of the food they're allergic to can cause a reaction.

-It's mandatory for peanuts, tree nuts, milk, eggs, sesame seeds, fish, shellfish, soy, wheat, royal jelly and sulphites (more than 10mg/kg) to be listed as allergens on food packaging if they are included as an ingredient.
+So it's mandatory for peanuts, tree nuts, milk, eggs, sesame seeds, fish, shellfish, soy, gluten, wheat, lupins and sulphites in concentrations of 10mg/kg or more to be listed as allergens on food packaging if they’re included as an ingredient.

-As there's no standard wording, font or style specified, manufacturers use whatever wording they like - making the huge variety of so-called precautionary warnings confusing for consumers (see our other reports on food labelling).
+As there's no standard wording, font or style specified, manufacturers can use whatever wording they like – making the huge variety of so-called precautionary warnings confusing for consumers.

 How real is the risk?

-However, when tested, only seven per cent of these high-risk products with warning statements about peanuts actually had detectable levels of the nut.
+When tested, only seven percent of the high-risk products with warning statements about peanuts actually had detectable levels of the nut.
 Other samples that had precautionary labelling for hazelnut, milk, egg, soy or lupin had no detectable level of those allergens present at all.

 To eat or not to eat...

-It all comes down to a personal assessment of risk with the help of your doctor, Dr Rob Loblay, allergy unit director at the Department of Clinical Immunology, RPA Hospital, Sydney says.
-"Some people will find a food with a warning hasn't affected them in the past and doesn't affect them now and they continue to eat the food – others won't feel confident to take the risk.
+It all comes down to a personal assessment of risk, with the help of your doctor, says Loblay.
+"Some people will find a food with a warning hasn't affected them in the past and doesn't affect them now and they continue to eat the food.
+Others won't feel confident to take the risk.